Microsoft/MCW-Azure-Stack/Whiteboard design session/Azure-Stack-Operate/WDS trainer guide - Azure Stack Operate.md

     **Potential Answer:**

-    Majority of the services that form the proposed solution in both Global Azure cloud and Azure Stack Hub are implemented as PaaS services.
+    The majority of the services that form the proposed solution in both Global Azure cloud and Azure Stack Hub are implemented as PaaS services.
 As a result, the need for management of the underlying infrastructure and the operating system is very limited.
 To manage operating system updates on virtual machines hosting SQL Server instances, Contoso can leverage Azure Automation Update Management.
 Update Management is available for Windows and Linux servers running in Azure, in on-premises environments, and in datacenters of 3rd party hosting providers.
 This will allow Contoso IT teams to easily identify available updates, assess the update status on all of their servers, and automate the update deployment process.
 Automated installation of SQL Server specific patches can be implemented by using SQL IaaS Extensions for Azure Stack Hub, available from Azure Stack Hub Marketplace.

 3. Having to manage multiple environments is bound to increase administrative overhead.
 Is there really a consistent approach we can use in hybrid scenarios?